Friday, July 3, 2020

 Chillin' in Matt's Swimming Hole

 It was a grand adventure.
-The whole time I explored, aside from the kids and one biology field tech, I never saw another soul.
+The whole time I explored, aside from the local kids and one biology field tech, I never saw another soul.
 On my last expedition, I arrived early on the Friday before July 4th.
 By now I knew my way around and used the day to ride the better trails for fun and take more photographs.
 Cruising back to the car without a care, I zipped through the path in a dense hedge that bypassed the state park gate and nearly ran into the rear bumper of a Illinois Conservation Police pickup truck.

 Yellow Gate